-Within the farmhouse, less than 100m away are private 'beach hut' bathrooms with towelling robes and complimentary Asquith and Somerset toiletries.
+Within the farmhouse, less than 150m away are private 'beach hut' bathrooms with towelling robes and complimentary Asquith and Somerset toiletries.
 Please note these are on the first floor up a flight of stairs.
 There is a new communal toilet right next to Tanaduke and Gatsby so if you are worried about the night walk to the loo pick one of these two.

 As we have children and have been glamping with them both at various ages; we can provide fire guards, travel cots, high chairs, a baby bath, toys and you can have full use of the playground.

 And an extra large gin when they've gone to bed.
 Just let us know beforehand and we can set up everything you need.